-WAYNE MACKEY JR. sits quietly behind black sunglasses waiting for his bus.
+CLOSE ON - MOVIE STAR - WAYNE MACKEY JR. as he sits quietly behind black sunglasses waiting for his bus.
 A three-day beard and the wide brim of a beat-up cowboy hat shades all but just a hint of his perfect chin.
 He believes that he's mastered a consummate disguise but ironically his determination to be anonymous makes him the target of every eye.
 He stares straight ahead, pretending not to be noticed.

-A short filterless cigarette as Wayne lights it with the tiny butt of one burned down to nothing, flicking what's left to the ground in a silent shower of sparks.
+CLOSE ON - a short filterless cigarette as Wayne lights it with the tiny butt of one burned down to nothing, flicking what's left to the ground in a silent shower of sparks.
 He tries to ignore the pain - secretly rubbing his singed fingers together.